exercism/fsharp/concepts/results/introduction.md

 ## Usage

 The `Result` type is a generic type containing two underlying types:
-- The type of the result on a successful operation
+- The type of the resultant value on a successful operation
-- The type of error on a failure
+- The type representing the reason for the failure on a failure

+The `Result` type is also a [discriminated union][discriminated-union] with the following possible cases:
-A `Result` value is either `Ok <value>` representing a successful result, or `Error <reason>` representing a failure.
+* `Ok <value>` representing a successful result
+* `Error <reason>` representing a failure

 The following function demonstrates how to create a `Result` value: